 Bank of Canada head says uneven recovery could hit living standards for all Canadians

-OTTAWA, Sept 10 (Reuters) - Canada must strive for a more even economic recovery from the COVID-19 pandemic or risk a hit to potential growth that could limit living standards for all Canadians, the head of the Bank of Canada said on Thursday.
+OTTAWA, Sept 10 (Reuters) - Canada must strive for a more even economic recovery from the COVID-19 pandemic or risk slower growth that could limit living standards for all Canadians, the head of the Bank of Canada said on Thursday.

-While the bounce-back from the depths of the crisis has been stronger than expected, the uneveness of the recovery across sectors is hitting some of the country's most vulnerable workers, Governor Tiff Macklem said.
+While the rebound from the depths of the crisis has been stronger than expected, the unevenness of the recovery across sectors is hitting some of the country's most vulnerable workers, Governor Tiff Macklem said.

 "Very uneven recessions tend to be longer and have a larger impact on the labor market.
 So, uneven outcomes for some can lead to poorer outcomes for all," he told a business audience by videoconference.